 - Induction cooktops offer fast heating and are more energy-efficient than traditional gas and electric cooktops, but they don't come cheap.

 - Most models are priced anywhere from $1,000 up to $6,000.

 Induction cooktops use magnetic fields to heat cookware placed on their glass surface.
 These flat-surface cooktops produce an electromagnetic field to heat the base of the cookware rather than the stovetop itself, ensuring that the cooktop remains cool to the touch throughout the cooking process.

 Pros and cons

 An induction cooktop has a few key advantages over a gas or electric cooktop:

-The major downside of an induction cooktop is the cost.
+- Expensive.
 You can buy gas and electric stoves for substantially less, so if you're on a tight budget then they will probably offer a better choice.

-Another disadvantage is that you may need to replace your existing cookware if you choose an induction cooktop.
+- Only works with specific cookware.
+You may need to replace your existing cookware if you choose an induction cooktop.
 These stoves are only compatible with cookware that has a ferrous base, so while cast iron, steel and some stainless-steel (with an iron base) pots and pans will work fine, your glass, aluminium and copper cookware won't.
 You can do a quick check by placing a magnet on the bottom of your pots and pans – if the magnet sticks firmly then they should be suitable.

+- Can be noisy.
 Finally, when using the cooktop, you may notice a buzzing or humming noise that some users find annoying.

 The two major factors you can use to distinguish between different models are the size and the number of cooking zones: